Baqend/guide/src/index.md

 ## Collections

-The collection types are the collections of the other four types.
-Each collections is typed.
-That means tha a collection can only persist one specified type.
-The Baqend SDK does not support native JavaScript arrays, because changes on an array can't be tracked.
+The collections are the fifth mentioned category.
+Each collection is typed with only one specified type.
+The Baqend SDK does not support native JavaScript arrays since changes on native arrays cannot be tracked.

 Baqend supports three common collections types: